Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Background Theory

-These temperature fluctuations are one of many sources of noise in the system which deteriorates the ability of the quantum states to carry information.
-The property of a quantum state to maintain its information without dissipating and reaching equilibrium with its environment is known as coherence.
-It is this coherence which allows for quantum computation as without it no information can be manipulated through a computation, and due to the natural fragility of quantum states which are consistently undergoing interactions with the environment, this window of coherence in which computations can be performed is very small.
-This characteristic time is the coherence time of a qubit, and in the case of NISQ transmon devices is on the scale of $\sim 100\,\si{\micro\second}$.
+These temperature fluctuations are one of many sources of noise in the system which deteriorates the ability of the quantum states to store information, known as coherence.
+It is this coherence which allows for quantum computation as without it no information can be manipulated through a computation.
+Due to the natural fragility of quantum states which are consistently undergoing interactions with the environment, this window of coherence in which computations can be performed is very small.
+This characteristic time is the coherence time of a qubit, and in the case of NISQ transmon devices is on the scale of $100\,\si{\micro\second}$.

-There are two dominant forms of a coherent quantum state decaying in a quantum computer, namely the processes of relaxation and decoherence, which are typical performance benchmarks inherited from older realisations of quantum experiments, such as NMR.
-These processes effectively describe the evolution of an excited quantum state decaying to the ground state through simple spontaneous emission (relaxation), and the transverse coupling to environmental noise to reach equilibrium with the rest of the system (decoherence).
-These processes have been depicted in a Bloch sphere representation in \cref{fig:bloch_noise}.
+There are two dominant forms of a coherent quantum state decaying in a quantum computer, namely the processes of relaxation and decoherence, characterised by $T_1$ and $T_2$ times, respectively, which are typical performance benchmarks inherited from older realisations of quantum experiments, such as Nuclear Magnetic Resonance (NMR)\cite{Jarek1997}.
+These processes effectively describe the evolution of an excited quantum state decaying to the ground state through simple spontaneous emission (relaxation) and the transverse coupling to environmental noise to reach equilibrium with the rest of the system (dephasing).
+These processes have been depicted in a Bloch sphere representation in \Cref{fig:bloch_noise}.

-The dynamics of these qubits is typically described only by the system Hamiltonian, which in the case of IBMQ transmon qubits has the form of a Duffing oscillator.
-For example, for a single qubit device, the Hamiltonian in terms of qubit frequency, $\omega_{q,i}$, and anharmonicity, $\Delta_i$, is
+The dynamics of these qubits are typically described only by the system Hamiltonian, which in the case of IBMQ transmon qubits has the form of a Duffing oscillator\cite{Khezri2016}.
+For example, for a single-qubit device, the Hamiltonian in terms of qubit frequency, $\omega_{q}$, and anharmonicity, $\Delta$, is